 2. At Test Time: Explicitly averaging the predictions of all possible thinned networks is intractable.
 Instead, use the single, full network but scale down the outgoing weights of units by the retention probability p.
 This simple scaling provides a good approximation of the average prediction of the ensemble.

-This allows training what is effectively a huge ensemble but performing inference efficiently with a single model.
+This allows the model to train like a huge ensemble but perform inference efficiently with a single network.

 The paper notes that dropout often works best with high learning rates and momentum.
 However, this can risk weights growing uncontrollably.
-They found a specific technique particularly helpful: Max-Norm Regularization.
+They found one technique particularly helpful: Max-Norm Regularization.

 “…constraining the norm of the incoming weight vector at each hidden unit to be upper bounded by a fixed constant c.
 In other words, if w represents the vector of weights incident on any hidden unit, the neural network was optimized under the constraint IIwII₂ ≤ c.”

-This acts as a crucial stabilizer.
-By capping the magnitude (L2 norm) of incoming weights to each neuron, it prevents weights from exploding, allowing the use of aggressive learning rates needed to overcome the noise introduced by dropout, without sacrificing stability.
+This acts as a stabilizer.
+By capping the L2 norm of incoming weights to each neuron, it prevents weights from exploding.
+That allows the use of aggressive learning rates needed to overcome the noise introduced by dropout, without losing stability.

-Interestingly, the paper demonstrates (Figures 7 & 8) that dropout often leads to sparser activations in hidden units, even without explicit sparsity-inducing penalties.
+Interestingly, the paper shows in Figures 7 and 8 that dropout often leads to sparser activations in hidden units, even without explicit sparsity penalties.
 Neurons learn to be more selective, potentially making the learned representations more interpretable or efficient.